 The district houses three athletic training facilities to serve various sports, and employs three full-time licensed athletic trainers.
 The main facility, located in the Sandra Meadows Memorial Arena, is composed of separate areas for taping, examinations, and the rehabilitation of athletic injuries.
 Other training rooms are located at the high school football stadium and Old Panther Field.

-Duncanville Independent School District is recognized throughout the nation as having an elite athletic program.
+Duncanville ISD is recognized throughout the nation as having an elite athletic program.
 In May 2005, Duncanville was ranked #24 in the nation out of 38,000 high schools by Sports Illustrated for its athletic program.